lancenix/contextual-chatbot/README.md

 - what the heck is NLP?
 - what SoundClassifier is and how does it work
 - how to properly code in python (shocking, ikr)
-- have a chatbot friend (questionable)
+- how to have a chatbot friend (questionable)
 - how to use libraries such as Keras and/or TensorFlow

 (have fun laughing at my stupidity i guess)